 Other features include a water bottle holder that’s positioned well, transport wheels at the front which make it easy to move this bike around should you need to.
 The ZJet 460 also comes with Reebok’s 2-year on-site parts and labour warranty for peace of mind.

 The Reebok ZJet 460 is a decent upright exercise bike though the fact that it doesn't have a heart rate receiver really does let it down.
-For this kind of money we'd definitely expect to see one and the lack of one means that the heart rate control programmes can't really be used.
+For this kind of money we'd definitely expect to see one and the lack of one means that the heart rate control programmes can't really be used properly.
 But, the 9kg flywheel is a plus and does make this bike feel smooth while the riding position is good too.
-The problem here is that there's nothing the ZJet 460 offers that you can't get for less elsewhere.
-So, if you're seriously looking at this bike, we'd recommend that you save yourself a good few pounds and take a look at the Viavito Satori .
-Or, for the same money as the Zjet 460 you could kit yourself out with the DKN AM-3i which boasts superior build quality, a heavier 11kg and a heart rate receiver.
+The problem here is that for the money there are other models out there that feel very smooth too, but they also happen to feature some of the things that are missing on the ZJet 460.
+Take the Viavito Satori for example which also has a 9kg flywheel but has more training options, more levels of resistance, 4 user profiles, a KM/MPH switch on the console, and a wireless heart rate receiver.
 To top it off, the Viavito Satori is actually quite a bit cheaper than the Reebok at the moment making it better value.

 Reebok ZJET 460 Specifications